rust-lang/rust-forge/src/libs/maintaining-std.md

 ## Reviewing PRs

-As a member of the Libs team you’ll find yourself assigned to PRs that need reviewing, and your input requested on issues in the Rust project.
+As a maintainer of the standard library you’ll find yourself assigned to PRs that need reviewing, and your input requested on issues in the Rust project.

+The Compiler team has a page for _Review policies_.

 ### When is an RFC needed?